Hydrodynamization in hybrid Bjorken flow attractors: Hydrodynamization on the attractor surface

 \subsection{Hydrodynamization time}

-Most commonly, hydrodynamization time is defined as the time when both the longitudinal and transverse pressure can be described by the first-order hydrodynamics up to certain accuracy \cite{Attems:2017zam}.
-For the hybrid hydrodynamic attractor, we define the hydrodynamization time of each of the sectors through
+Most commonly, hydrodynamization time is defined as the time when both the longitudinal and transverse pressure can be described by the first-order hydrodynamics up to a certain accuracy \cite{Attems:2017zam}.
+For the hybrid hydrodynamic attractor, we define the hydrodynamization time of \AM{the hard \AR{(more weakly coupled)} sector} \AM{via}

-and similarly for the strongly coupled (tilde) sector, so that $ \tau_{hd}$ and $ \tilde{\tau}_{hd}$ denote the hydrodynamization times of the perturbative and non-perturbative sectors, respectively.
-In general the hydrodynamization time of perturbative sector $ \tau_{hd}$ is larger than that of the holographic sector $ \tilde{\tau}_{hd}$ as shown in Fig \ref{fig:ratio_5:1}, where the blue curve corresponds to the hard sector and the red one to the holographic sector.
+and similarly for the strongly coupled (tilde) sector, so that $ \tau_{hd}$ and $ \tilde{\tau}_{hd}$ denote the hydrodynamization times of the \AR{hard} and \AR{soft} sectors, respectively. {This implies that the ratio of the departure of the anisotropic pressures ($\phi$ and $\tilde\phi$ respectively) from that given by first order hydrodynamics ($\phi_{1st}$ and $\tilde\phi_{1st}$ respectively) to the respective isotropic parts of the pressures for both sectors is less than $10$ percent after the corresponding hydrodynamization times.} In general, the hydrodynamization time of perturbative sector $ \tau_{hd}$ is larger than that of the holographic sector $ \tilde{\tau}_{hd}$ as shown in Fig \ref{fig:ratio_5:1}, where the blue curve corresponds to the \AR{soft} sector and the red one to the \AR{hard} sector.

 Further, if we analyze the hydrodynamization time of the two components of the hybrid attractor by classifying the total energy density at the hydrodynamization time into three regions, one can find the following generic features of them,